Updated on February 24, 2023

 For example, if a husband and wife or parent and child jointly own property, then holding title as joint tenants is preferable as the decedent’s interest will automatically transfer to the surviving co-owner without the hassle of going through probate or other proceeding.
 However, if friends or siblings jointly own property, then holding title as tenants in common may be preferable so that each owner can dictate who will receive their interest in the property when they die.

-The Schorr Law’s real estate attorneys in Los Angeles, have a great deal of experience dealing with tenancy disputes, partition actions, and quiet title actions as well.
+The Schorr Law real estate attorneys have a great deal of experience dealing with tenancy disputes, partition actions, and quiet title actions as well.
 We frequently deal with disputes concerning ownership of real property regardless of whether a party is arguing actual ownership is accurately reflected by record title.
 To schedule a consultation with one of our attorneys, contact us today.

 See related blog posts: What Happens to Property After the Death of Joint Tenants